-Erik’s legal career has been marked by his passion for the intersection of law and technology and government investigations.
-He is a leading authority on data privacy, cybersecurity, consumer protection, and the regulatory implications of disruptive technologies.
+Erik’s legal career has been marked by his passion for the intersection of law and technology.
+He is a leading authority on consumer protection issues and the regulatory implications of disruptive technologies.
 Erik’s senior roles in both state and federal government provide him a unique and broad perspective for clients seeking to manage legal and regulatory risk.

 Erik joined WBK from the Illinois Attorney General’s office, most recently serving as Senior Public Interest Counsel under Illinois Attorney General Lisa Madigan.
 In that role – his second tour of duty in the office – General Madigan tapped Erik to lead the office’s investigation into clergy sexual abuse in Illinois.
 He previously served as Director of the Policy Bureau and Assistant Attorney General, where he was General Madigan’s lead advisor on data security and privacy.
-He developed investigations and legislation on a range of privacy and technology issues, including patent trolls, consumer health data, and payroll cards.
-He lead the effort to update Illinois law on data security for the first time in a decade.
+He developed investigations and legislation on a range of privacy and consumer protection issues, including patent trolls, consumer health data, and payroll cards.

 Before joining WBK, Erik was previously a partner in nationally-ranked privacy and security practice, where he also served as co-chair of the congressional investigations practice.